-Water parks are the places to take the kids for some splashy, memorable thrills, and summertime fun.
+Chill out at water parks for some splashy, memorable thrills, and summertime fun.
 California has many water parks to choose from, some of which are adjacent to theme parks, and some of which are standalone parks.
 The following are some of the biggest and best the state has to offer.
-Water parks are open seasonally; check the websites for current information.
+Outdoor water parks are open seasonally; check the websites for current information.
 The state’s two indoor water parks are open year-round.

 Part of the LEGOLAND California theme park resort, the water park requires an additional fee to enter.
-About a half an hour's drive north of San Diego and an hour south of Anaheim, offers kids some unusual water park adventures.
-For Build-a-Raft River, the kids build a raft of LEGOs before floating down the river, and at Imagination Station, kids make bridges, dams, and cities out of DUPLO bricks and see how they stand up in the water.
+About a half an hour's drive north of San Diego and an hour south of Anaheim, the facility offers younger children kids some unusual water park adventures.
+For example, at Build-a-Raft River kids build a raft of LEGOs before floating down the river, and at Imagination Station, kids make bridges, dams, and cities out of DUPLO bricks and see how they stand up in the water.
 There are also more conventional slides and rides where everyone gets soaked.

-Check out Big Surf Shores, Loggerhead Lane, Kata's Kookaburra Cove, Slippity Dippity, and Walkabout Waters at this water park at SeaWorld San Diego.
-You can also check out the flamingos and freshwater turtles, go on rides, and get a bite to eat on an all-day adventure.
+Check out Big Surf Shores, Loggerhead Lane, Kata's Kookaburra Cove, Slippity Dippity, and Walkabout Waters at this water park near San Diego.
+You can also check out the flamingos and freshwater turtles, go on rides, and get a bite to eat for an all-day adventure.

-Boomerang Bay, at California's Great America in Santa Clara in the Bay Area, has a whole slew of fun watery things to do.
+Boomerang Bay, part of California's Great America theme park in the Bay Area, has a whole slew of fun watery things to do.
 Try out Boomerang Lagoon, Great Barrier Reef, Jackaroo Landing, Castaway Creek, Kookaburra Cay, Down Under Thunder, Tasmanian Typhoon, and Screamin' Wombat, just to name a few choices.
 General admission grants entry to both the theme park and the water park.

 Knott's Soak City boasts that it is the biggest water park in Orange County, complete with a seven-story plunge, Gremmie Lagoon, and seven water slides new in 2017.
 Reserve a cabana if you want to duck out of the sun for a bit.
 Or stop in at one of the park's many restaurants, which include Boardwalk BBQ, Cable Car Kitchen, Calico Saloon, Cave Inn, and Farm Bakery, among many others.